-The municipality is presently monitoring performance of service providers on the quarterly basis in terms of the service level agreements.
+The municipality is monitoring performance of service providers on a monthly basis in terms of the service level agreements.
 Plans of actions are put in place where a supplier's performance is not satisfactory to the requirements of the signed service level agreement.
-These quarterly reports are tabled to the Performance audit committee for cognizance who tends to make recommendations in terms of efficiency and effectiveness of contract management.
+Suppliers Performance Assessment Reports are tabled to the Performance Audit Committee and Council for cognizance on a quarterly basis.